 As the Bar Association for all California lawyers, CLA is proud to lend its voice to advocate for equal access to justice for all Californians through a combination of legislative and policy support, resource development, pro bono opportunities and convenings.
 Here are just a few highlights of our work:

 California Free Legal Answers Platform

 Free Legal Answers is a virtual legal advice service for low income Californians to get free legal answers from volunteer lawyers on legal matters related to COVID-19.
-Currently, the program.
-The clinic is hosted by California Lawyers Association, Legal Access Alameda (part of the Alameda County Bar), California Lawyers Association, and the American Bar Association.
+The clinic is hosted by California Lawyers Association, Legal Access Alameda (part of the Alameda County Bar), California Lawyers Foundation, and the American Bar Association.

 Individuals seeking legal advice through this platform should click here to see if you are eligible to participate.

 Attorneys interested in volunteering should click here to learn more about providing pro bono service through this convenient platform.

 For more information about the program or assistance signing up, please contact us at FreeLegalAnswers@CALawyers.org.

 In collaboration with the California Lawyers Foundation, CLA created a series of public education videos to provide basic legal information on the various legal issues that have come up as a result of the COVID-19 pandemic.
 The videos are available on both the CLA website and the CLA’s YouTube channel.
 Topics include employee and employer concerns, CARES Act, EIDL and PPP Loans, tenant and real property concerns, bankruptcy considerations, and family law issues like domestic violence and custody.
 Special thanks to the Solo and Small Firm, Business Law, Labor and Employment Law, Real Property Law and Family Law Sections for their substantive contributions on this project.